 Murphy Oil Corp.
-(MUR), the U.S. producer with operations in Texas, the U.K. and Indonesia, fell the most in more than eight months after forecasting first-quarter profit that fell short of estimates.
+(MUR:US), the U.S. producer with operations in Texas, the U.K. and Indonesia, fell the most in more than eight months after forecasting first-quarter profit that fell short of estimates.

 Murphy, based in El Dorado, Arkansas, declined 5.3 percent to $59.52 at the close in New York, the most since May 3.